 The hyperinflation scare in Russia highlights the importance of holding physical precious metals, of course.
 Any Russian who traded rubles for gold before the collapse was well rewarded.
 The gold price is up about 40% versus that currency since November 1st.

 Unfortunately, investors holding gold in the U.S. got punished by the Russian crisis – at least in the short run.
 The gold price fell in U.S. dollar terms last week.
 The sharp selling in rubles translated to heavy buying in the dollar.
 The stronger dollar prompted traders to sell dollar-denominated gold contracts, forcing the gold spot price lower.

-So traders who focus on spot prices received a signal to sell gold and buy dollars.
+So traders who focused on spot prices received a signal to sell gold and buy dollars.
 If that sounds bizarre, it is.
 Buying dollars because some other nation's fiat currency is in free fall would imply confidence in the dollar – something we believe is completely unwarranted… at least for anyone who isn't an experienced, nimble futures trader making a short-term move.

-The lesson for the rest of us is the same one the Russians received: reduce your exposure to paper currency by swapping for tangible assets.
+The lesson for the rest of us is the same one the Russians received: reduce your exposure to paper currency by swapping it for tangible assets.
 Confidence is ephemeral and can shift quickly.

-Today, the currency markets are paying attention to these sharply lower oil prices and the impact on the solvency of Russia's government.
+Today, the currency markets are paying attention to these sharply lower oil prices and their impact on the solvency of Russia's government.
 Tomorrow, the spotlight could easily shift to U.S. debt and entitlement obligations.
 Although Russia does not have America's luxury of imposing the consequences of its fiscal irresponsibility on other nations (via the world's reserve currency), Russia is arguably far more solvent than we are.

 It's risky to hold large amounts of any fiat currency, including the dollar, even if that isn't the signal we get from spot prices.